 1 November, 2017 – 31 October, 2019

-This programme will target local and national NGOs and NGO networks in each of the four countries.
-It will also seek to share its results and advocate on localisation to Grand Bargain signatories and the humanitarian sector globally.
+This programme will coordinate with more than 200 local and national NGOs and NGO networks across Myanmar, Nepal, Nigeria and South Sudan.
+Findings, recommendations and learning from the programme will be used to advocate on commitments made for localisation to Grand Bargain signatories and the humanitarian sector globally.

-A national steering committee will lead the programme in each country.
-They will be supported by a programme coordinator hosted by Christian Aid (in Nigeria and Myanmar), CARE International (in South Sudan) and Tearfund UK (in Nepal)
+National Steering Committees will guide and advise the programme in each country.
+They will be supported by a Programme Coordinator hosted by Christian Aid in Nigeria and Myanmar, CARE International in South Sudan, and Tearfund in Nepal.

 ECHO Humanitarian Aid and Civil Protection

-Workshops were held in all four countries with the participation of a total of over 170 people from local, national and international NGOs, donor and UN agencies.
+Workshops were held in all four countries with the participation of more than 170 people from local, national and international NGOs, donor and UN agencies.

-Committees have been established in all four countries with membership of almost 50 organisations (of which 37 are local and national NGOs)
+Committees have been established in all four countries to guide and advise on the programme with membership of more than 80 local and national organisations.

-Through the project, meetings and discussions with dozens of local actors have been held, both directly and via NGO forums in country.
-There has been meetings with over 50 organisations/agencies to date.
-The project has also established a Facebook group to encourage discussion with over 100 members to date.
+Through the project, meetings and discussions with many local actors have been held, both directly and via NGO forums in country.
+There have been meetings with over 50 organisations/agencies to date.
+Join the Facebook Group to continue the discussion here.

 - There is an increasing demand for the World Humanitarian Summit (WHS) commitments to become a reality in field operations.
 This flagship programme heralded and tackles the need for practical implementation of the WHS commitments.